scylladb/scylladb/docs/kb/customizing-cpuset.rst

 ^^^^^^^^^^

 * 16 CPUs system.
-* You want to run Scylla on CPUs 3, 4, 5, and have IRQs handled on the same CPUs, while allowing other apps on the same machine to benefit from XFS/RFS/RPS from ``eth5``.
+* You want to run ScyllaDB on CPUs 3, 4, 5, and have IRQs handled on the same CPUs, while allowing other apps on the same machine to benefit from XFS/RFS/RPS from ``eth5``.

 **cpuset.conf:**